 We are also proud to be working with our sponsors/partners; Intaglio Printmaker, Ratchfords Book Arts Suppliers, Screenstretch and most recently Turners Art Supplies who support our course programmes through providing materials.
 This is a great support to our courses and enables us to provide the best quality materials on all our courses.

-In 2010 took on an extra floor with the help of a one-off grant from The Central Salford Urban Regeneration Company.
-This enabled us to open up the first floor to create a bigger, more open and spacious workshop and to develop our facilities with an expanded letterpress facility, with thanks to Manchester Metropoltan University, who donated the letterpress and a beautiful Albion Press when they downscaled their own workshop.
+In 2010 Hot Bed Press took on an extra floor with the help of a one-off grant from The Central Salford Urban Regeneration Company.
+This enabled us to open up the first floor to create a bigger, more open and spacious workshop and to develop our facilities with an expanded letterpress facility, with thanks to Manchester Metropoltan University, who donated the letterpress and a beautiful Albion Press when they moved their Printmaking Department.
 It also enabled us to create a bigger education area.

 At the same time we took the opportunity to take on extra space by knocking through a wall into next door, (Cow Lane Studios – which has sadly just closed due to increasing costs from our landlords Salford City Council), to create a new etching room, which in turn has allowed us to set out a large screenprint room, which previously had 3 beds and vied with etching and relief over space.
 Now with 6 beds we really can offer superb facilities to all our members and to over 400 people who come on our courses every year.

 We continue to grow and have ambitious plans for the future as we establish ourselves as one of the major arts providers in Salford and Greater Manchester.